ISO9001 Certified: What It Means for Your Organization

 Step 5: Stage 1 Audit

-Certification body reviews documentation and readiness.
+The certification body evaluates system documentation and organizational readiness.

 Step 6: Stage 2 Audit